rayova/cdk-ecs-keycloak/API.md

 Name|Description
 ----|-----------
-[CloudMapNamespaceInfo](#wheatstalk-cdk-ecs-keycloak-cloudmapnamespaceinfo)|Information about the CloudMap namespace for service discovery.
 [ClusterInfo](#wheatstalk-cdk-ecs-keycloak-clusterinfo)|Information about the ecs cluster.
 [DatabaseInfo](#wheatstalk-cdk-ecs-keycloak-databaseinfo)|Information about needed to connect to the database.
 [DatabaseInstanceProviderProps](#wheatstalk-cdk-ecs-keycloak-databaseinstanceproviderprops)|Basic props for creating a database instance.